MemoTrap/CsProjectMover/res/DevGuide.md

-# ProjectMover — Developer Guide
+# C# Project Mover — Developer Guide

 This document is intended for developers who want to understand, extend, or contribute to **C# Project Mover**.